RithikPorandla/ClearTermsAI/README.md

 - Evidence quotes are taken verbatim from the policy text.
 - Your API key is stored locally in chrome.storage.local.

-## Need Help?
-Open an issue on GitHub and we will help you get set up.

 ---
 (c) 2026 ClearTerms AI